 On many occasions, researchers can only resort to observational studies to perform an in-depth analysis of certain study phenomena.
 In addition, it has better techniques to identify the variables.

 If you are looking to set realistic goals for your medium or large-scale business, observation is the best practice.
-From sales growth to the behavior of your potential customers, all the information you collect will be relevant when setting specific objectives.
-At QuestionPro we can help you identify and solve problems through observational studies.
+From sales growth to customer behaviour, all the information you collect will be relevant when setting specific objectives.
+At QuestionPro we can help you identify and solve research problems through observational studies.